hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 this registry, and record itself in the registry for the subsequent IMDG processes to note.

-![Image of processes connecting to central Eureka registry][Diagram1]

 #### DNS aliases

 As an aside, DNS aliases is another way to solve problem 1.